Brazil sees slight recovery next year in line with market forecasts

 "We are working to bring forward the recovery for the third quarter," Barbosa told reporters.

-The government forecasts inflation of 5.6 percent in 2016, well above the 4.5 percent center of the target.
-The central bank has vowed to bring above-target inflation back to the center of official range of between 2.5 and 6.5 percent by 2016.
+The government forecasts inflation of 5.6 percent in 2016, well above the 4.5 percent centre of the target.
+The central bank has vowed to bring above-target inflation back to the centre of official range of between 2.5 and 6.5 percent by 2016.

 The government also acknowledged that inflation will likely end this year at 8.2 percent, breaching the target ceiling for the first time in more than a decade.